M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 ###### 8.4.1.3 Ticket assignee

-Name of node helpdesk officer assigned to the ticket.
+- Name of node helpdesk officer assigned to the ticket.
+- Email address of the assigned person
+- Additional helpdesk officers assigned to the issue

 ###### 8.4.1.4 Ticket status

-We propose the use of the model listed below.
-However, each node might decide to use another model.
+Use the model listed below.
+However, you may choose to implement a different model based on your node's preferences.

 - **New** - ticket that has not yet been started to be resolved